 INSERT operations prior to row

 insertion.
 This lock signals the intent to insert in such a way

-not wait for each other if they are not inserting at the same
+need not wait for each other if they are not inserting at the

-position within the gap.
-Suppose that there are index records with
+same position within the gap.
+Suppose that there are index

-values of 4 and 7.
-Separate transactions that attempt to insert
+records with values of 4 and 7.
+Separate transactions that

 It is also worth noting here that conflicting locks can be held on a gap by different transactions.
 For example, transaction A can hold a shared gap lock (gap S-lock) on a gap while transaction B holds an exclusive gap lock (gap X-lock) on the same gap.
 The reason conflicting gap locks are allowed is that if a record is purged from an index, the gap locks held on the record by different transactions must be merged.